jonas1ara/73/Problems/Strings/Valid-Parentheses/README.md

 # Valid Parentheses:

-This directory contains implementations of the "Valid Parentheses" problem in the C++ and C# languages.
-Each implementation uses a stack to validate bracket matching and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Valid Parentheses" problem in C#.
+The implementation uses a stack to validate bracket matching and maintain a temporal complexity of `O(n)`.

 ## Problem description